henkerik/henkerik.github.io/_posts/2014-05-08-a-css-selector-evaluator-using-the-list-monad-in-javascript.md

   });
 }

+// selectByClassName: String => Element => List[Element]
 function selectByClassName (name) {
   return selectByPredicate(function (e) {
-    return e.class == name.toUpperCase();
+    return e.classList.contains(name);
   });
 }
 {% endhighlight %}

 Now, we are able to translate the individual parts of the CSS selector to a function by partially applying our select functions:

 CSS Selector Part | Partial Applied Selector Function | Remaining Type
 --- | --- | ---